lmns-solutions/arduino-interactive-lessons/communication/p5js-paint-io.md

 }
 {% endhighlight JavaScript %}

-Obviously, we also need to add the `drawBrushStroke()` method, which should feel familiar and understandable from [previous lessons](p5js-serial-io.md).
+Obviously, we also need to add the `drawBrushStroke()` method, which should feel familiar and understandable from {% include tlink.html id='communication-p5js-serial-io' text='previous lessons' %}.
 The only difference is that we are drawing to the offscreen buffer object `offscreenGfxBuffer`.

 {% highlight JavaScript %}
 function drawBrushStroke(xBrush, yBrush){